 NYSC DG Sends Farewell Message to 2025 Batch A Stream II Corps Members

-• Batch A Stream II corps members who began national service in June 2025 have completed their term and passed out
+• Batch A Stream II corps members who began national service in June 2025 have completed their term and passed out on May 21

-• The Director General of the National Youth Service Corps commended the passing out members for their dedication and patriotism
+• The Director General of the National Youth Service Corps commended the passing-out members for their dedication and patriotism

-• The NYSC leadership praised corps members for contributing to national development through their assignments in schools, offices, healthcare centres
+• The NYSC leadership praised corps members for contributing to national development through their assignments in schools, offices, and healthcare centres

 Members of the 2025 Batch A Stream II of the National Youth Service Corps have been commended for their contributions to national development as they conclude their service year across the country.